deciduously/music/post.md

 I have two disclaimers:

 1. There are too many [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) links here.
-If you're that kind of [person](https://en.wikipedia.org/wiki/Person), set [rules](https://en.wikipedia.org/wiki/Law).
+If you're [that](https://en.wikipedia.org/wiki/Autodidacticism) [kind](https://en.wikipedia.org/wiki/Impulsivity) of [person](https://en.wikipedia.org/wiki/Person), set [rules](https://en.wikipedia.org/wiki/Law).
 1. Further to Point 1, most of this I learned myself on Wikipedia.
 The rest was [high school](https://en.wikipedia.org/wiki/High_school_(North_America)), which was like ten years ago.
 I do believe it's generally on the mark, but I am making no claims of authority.
 If you see something, say something.

-This is (hopefully) a beginner-level post.
-It's not necessarily specific to Rust but also not shy about Rust idioms.
-Even so, or perhaps because of, it should be pretty readable even if you don't speak Rust (yet) - that's the whole point oif the added verbosity!
+This is (hopefully) a [beginner](https://en.wikipedia.org/wiki/Novice)-level post.
+It's not necessarily specific to Rust but also not shy about Rust idioms or added [verbosity](https://en.wikipedia.org/wiki/Verbosity).
+Even so, or perhaps because of, it should be pretty readable even if you don't speak Rust - that's the whole point!
 I promise I'll (mostly) stop the whole parenthesis thing, too.

 ## The Meme